addycarroll/TdGD-Population-80-GWAS/README.md

 **2.5:**
 - INPUT: Combined BLUP table from step 2.3
-- OUTPUT:
+- OUTPUT: Three sets of correlation, (1) across all traits, (2) across all but ionomics traits, (3) across only ionomics traits
-  - Pearson correlation matrix across BLUP traits
+  - Pearson correlation matrix
   - Correlation heatmap plot
-- Computes a Pearson correlation matrix among trait BLUPs, writes the matrix to a .csv, and generates a lower-triangle correlation plot with coefficients displayed on the output .png figure
+- Computes a Pearson correlation matrix among trait BLUPs, writes the matrix to a .csv, and generates a lower-triangle correlation plot with coefficients displayed on the output .png figures

 **2.6:**
 - INPUT: Within-environment BLUEs (separate tables for each environment created out of step 2.2 output)